hahwul/dalfox/README.md

       --no-spinner                  Not use spinner
-      --only-custom-payload         Only testing custom payload (required --custom-payload) --only-discovery              Only testing parameter analysis (same '--skip-xss-scanning' option) -o, --output string               Write to output file -p, --param string                Only testing selected parameters --proxy string                Send all request to proxy server
+      --only-custom-payload         Only testing custom payload (required --custom-payload) --only-discovery              Only testing parameter analysis (same '--skip-xss-scanning' option) --only-poc string             Shows only the PoC code for the specified pattern (g: grep / r: reflected / v: verified) -o, --output string               Write to output file -p, --param string                Only testing selected parameters --proxy string                Send all request to proxy server